Deductible vs Out-of-Pocket Max, What You Actually Pay

 Do copays count toward the deductible?

-Often no, copays usually do not count toward the deductible, but they typically count toward the out-of-pocket max, plan rules vary, always confirm in your plan documents.
+Often no. Copays usually do not count toward the deductible, but they typically count toward the out-of-pocket max.
+Plan rules vary, so always confirm in your plan documents.

 Disclaimer: This calculator and educational content provide estimates for informational purposes only and are not medical, financial, or legal advice.
 Plan rules vary by employer and insurer.
 Always review your plan documents or consult a qualified professional for guidance.